 After an accident, it is recommended that you consult with a Personal Injury Attorney.
 Many people think that lawyers are needed only if you intend to go to court, but that is not the case.
 Hiring a lawyer does not mean you will be going to court for your personal injury case.
 The insurance company knows that it is in their best interest to settle with you outside of court.
 If their client is found responsible for your accident and injuries, they could also be held responsible for court costs as well.

-Our Louisiana Personal Injury Lawyer has over 25 years of experience working toward the best possible settlement outcome for our clients at Cueria Law Firm, LLC.
+Our New Orleans Personal Injury Lawyer has over 25 years of experience working toward the best possible settlement outcome for our clients at Cueria Law Firm, LLC.
 You can request a free consultation on your accident or injury claim by calling our office at (504) 525-5211.

 We often face risks of a burn injury as we go about our day and don’t realize it.
 Whether in a home, place of business, or a workplace, if a burn risk is present, the owner or operator of the property has a duty to warn visitors or workers of their risk.
 Otherwise, they may be found negligent and held liable for an accident which resulted in injury.